Keeping Kids Safe

 - If you’re unsure whether your appointment has been affected by COVID-19, please contact your provider.

-- Follow CDC recommendations concerning travel, including avoiding cruise ships and air travel.
+- Follow CDC recommendations concerning travel.

 - Practice social distancing, which means remaining out of congregate settings, avoiding mass gatherings, and maintaining distance (approximately 6 feet or 2 meters) from others when possible.

 - Ensure you have sufficient stock of prescription medications, over-the-counter medications, medical supplies, household items and groceries for the whole family.

 Learn more about who is most at risk on CDC’s current Risk Assessment page.